SWAP University Access to Nursing

 Course enquiry form

 Scottish Wider Access Programmes (SWAP), are for adults who have few or no formal qualifications and who have been out of full-time education for at least three years (five years if you have Highers or an HN).

-This course is specifically designed for those who, after a period away from formal education, want to return and progress into degree level study.
+This course is specifically designed for those who, after a period away from formal education, want to return and progress into degree-level study.

-Successful completion can lead you to a place on an HNC or degree course at college or university in the east of Scotland (for more information about SWAP and progression options, visit the SWAP East website
+Successful completion can lead you to a place on an HNC or degree course at a college or university in the east of Scotland (for more information about SWAP and progression options, visit the SWAP East website

 This is a competitive course and you will need to attend an interview.
 It is therefore very important that you take time to consider what you write in your personal statement and that you demonstrate to us your reasons for applying and wanting to become a nurse as well as any relevant work experience that you have.

 - You will study the following subjects on the course:

 - Communications 4

 - Higher Care (Human Development and Behaviour, Social Influences and Values and Principles)

 How the course is assessed